Constrained information transmission on Erd\"os-R\'enyi graphs

 where $\widehat K$ and $B$ are independent variables with law (\ref{eq:Kh}) and Bernoulli with parameter $1-\nu/n$.
 Together with the absorption rule at the random time defined by (\ref{eq:flb}), this proves the first claim.
 The other one then follows from (\ref{eq:NetSaRt}) and \eqref{eq:flb}.

-The above proposition means that we have a coupling.
-The main problem with it is that after the first discrepancy between $\Ic^{er}(t)$ and $\Ic^{cg,s}$ occurs, the two constructions diverge and we loose track of the differences.
-For instance, we have $\Ac^{er}(t) \subset \Ac^{cg,s}(t)$ for $t=0$, but it may not be so at later times.
-Therefore we need a more subtle construction, proceeding with the common elements as much as possible.
-We {\it delay} the elements $\Dc^{cg,d}$ corresponding to informed servers for the complete graph dynamics but not yet informed on the Erd\"os-R\'enyi graph, and we perform the construction with the common servers as much as possible.
+\fc Propositions \ref{prop:er=er} and \ref{prop:cgs} mean that we have a coupling between the information transmission process on the two graphs. \nc The main problem with it is that after the first discrepancy between $\Ic^{er}(t)$ and $\Ic^{cg,s}$ occurs, the two constructions diverge and we loose track of the differences.
+For instance, we have $\Ac^{er}(t) \subset \Ac^{cg,s}(t)$ for $t=0$, \fc but it may not be so at time $t=1$ if the smallest element of $\Ac^{cg,s}(0)$ is not in $\Ac^{er}(0)$. \nc Therefore we need a more subtle construction, proceeding with common elements as much as possible.
+We {\it delay} the elements $\Dc^{cg,d}$ corresponding to servers which are informed in the {\it complete graph} dynamics but not yet informed on the Erd\"os-R\'enyi graph, performing the construction with the common servers as much as possible.
 Thus the construction for the complete graph remains close to the one for the Erd\"os-R\'enyi graph.

 {\bf Delayed construction.} We construct dynamically the random tree $\Tc^{cg,d}(t)$ and the labelling $L=L^{cg,d}$ {\em simultaneously} with that on the Erd\"os-R\'enyi graph according to (\ref{eq:er0}), (\ref{eq:ert}).
 Initially, in addition to the sets defined in (\ref{eq:er0}), we also consider